jbp4444/FileRepair/README.md

 The number of "virtual disks", the per-disk block size, and the total number of parity disks may all be varied.

+**Update/Oct 2021: I realized that I borked the python packaging config as I moved it all to github!
+I'll put the setup.py inside the 'packaging' directory for now until I have time to fix it ... sorry!**

 ## Usage

 * fileraid